uthika/hello-world/README.md

 First Repository
 Hi Everyone,

- This is Uthika and I am here to learn web development fron you experts.
+ This is Uthika and I am here to learn web development from you experts.